UnovaUnova Nodes

 Metrics

 Prometheus-compatible metrics for monitoring node health.
-The root /metric endpoint is open for scraping; sub-paths require super_account auth.
+The root /metrics endpoint is open for scraping; sub-paths require super_account auth.

 Prometheus exposition format — scrape with your monitoring stack.